 Generally speaking, public Wi-Fi is not widely available in the Netherlands.
-However, Wi-Fi is often accessible in public buildings and institutions, including local government offices, museums, and many public transport services.
-If you’re looking to set-up Wi-Fi at home, read our Guide to setting up TV, home phone, and internet in the Netherlands.
+However, Wi-Fi is often accessible in public buildings and institutions, including local government offices, museums, and many public transport services in the Netherlands.
+If you’re looking to set-up Wi-Fi at home, read our guide to setting up TV, home phone, and internet in the Netherlands.

 Most visitors and expats arriving in the Netherlands will find it easy to connect to the country’s mobile networks.
 The only exception are those traveling from a country that uses the CDMA – including Japan, parts of the US, and Canada.
 However, many smartphones will still connect on arrival although you should check with your operator beforehand on the costs you can expect to face.

 Should your phone not be able to connect to the Dutch network, you can purchase a pre-paid mobile on arrival.
 These start at €30 for the most basic models.
 Alternatively, you can pick up a world phone in your own country before traveling.
 If you’re staying a little longer, you might want to consider buying a secondhand smartphone to keep you connected.
 On sites like Refurbished.nl, you’ll be able to pick up a refurbished smartphone while doing your bit for the environment.